Miles Morales: End of Ultimate imprint and merge with Marvel-616

 In this new continuity, Miles and his loved ones initially have no memories of their origins in the Ultimate universe, though Miles eventually learns of his past there, including details such as Rio's "death".
 Jefferson is aware of his double life, but Rio is not, nor is S.H.I.E.L.D., though Rio eventually learns the truth.
 Miles' circle of fellow superheroes who know of his double identity expands to include Kamala Khan, the fourth Ms. Marvel, and the former X-Man Fabio Medina, a school roommate of Miles and Ganke.
 This group of confidants later includes the teen superhero Bombshell.
 His relationship with Bishop apparently did not occur in this continuity, as Miles begins seeing classmate Barbara Rodriguez, whom he calls his "first serious girlfriend", who is unaware of his double life.
 Miles becomes a central figure in the 2016–2017 "Civil War II" storyline.
 Afterward, Miles joins other teen superheroes to form a new incarnation of the Champions, who star in their self-titled series.
 In the first arc of the 2019 third volume of Champions, after Kamala Khan and Viv Vision are killed in a battle against Zzzax in Dubai, dying along with numerous civilians, Miles arranges for this to be undone by agreeing to Mephisto's offer of a "cosmic do-over", turning back time second-by-second long enough for Miles and Amadeus Cho to restrain Zzzax.
-This is done at the cost of a bystander's life who Miles had originally saved from falling rubble – in this new timeline, the bystander dies instead of Kamala and Viv.
+This is done at the cost of a bystander's life who Miles had originally saved from falling rubble: in this new timeline, the bystander dies instead of Kamala and Viv.
 Guilt-ridden, Miles eventually tells Kamala of her death and the cost of her revival, "breaking her heart" and ending their friendship, before leaving the team in issue #4.

 Miles Morales: Spider-Man

 In his third solo series Miles Morales: Spider-Man (2019–2022), Miles meets Tiana Toomes, the anti-hero Starling and the granddaughter of the Vulture.
 The two battle the crime boss Tombstone before forming a romantic relationship and revealing their secret identities to one another.

-Later, in the 2023–present relaunch of Miles Morales: Spider-Man, on learning that his granddaughter is dating a Spider-Man, the Vulture breaks out of prison to kill Miles, with Tiana defeating him and proudly declaring Miles to be her boyfriend.
+In the 2023–present relaunch of Miles Morales: Spider-Man, on learning that his granddaughter is dating a Spider-Man, the Vulture breaks out of prison to kill Miles, with Tiana defeating him and proudly declaring Miles to be her boyfriend.

-In the 2024 event Blood Hunt, Blade transforms Miles into a vampire.
+In the 2024 storyline "Blood Hunt", Blade transforms Miles into a vampire.
 He is later cured by Bast after meeting with Anansi.

-After Miles' surviving clone brother Shift begins to learn English, he is named Jaime Morales, named after Miles' late grandfather.
+After Miles' surviving clone brother Shift begins to learn English, he is named Jaime Morales, after Miles' late grandfather.